 A. Objections shall be made pursuant to the Colorado Rules of Evidence.

 1. Incorporation by Reference.
 The Colorado Rules of Evidence incorporated by reference in Rule 3.17(A) include only the version that was in effect as of July 2023, and do not include any later amendments or editions.
-The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, 1881 Pierce Street, Lakewood, CO 80214.
+The Colorado Rules of Evidence are available for public inspection during regular business hours at the Office of the Hearings Division at the Department of Revenue, [Deleted: ][1707 Cole Boulevard, Suite 300, Golden, CO 80401].
 The Colorado Rules of Evidence are also available for a reasonable charge from the Hearings Division at this same address, and free of charge from the Hearing Division’s website.

 B. Motions and objections are permitted throughout Regulatory Hearings.